You’re a small business owner, not a big box retailer—which is a h*ckin’ great thing.

 “Now that we know the mechanics of putting together a gift guide and ways to successfully promote it, we are really looking forward to finishing the guides we are currently working on.
 These upcoming guides are going to be exciting and fun, and hopefully just as successful (or more) than last year,” shares JayDee.

-If you think gift guides might be the perfect fit for your business (especially with a major gifting occasion coming up) start with this gift-guide-guide on how to get your products placed in other guides—and even if you’re not working with other businesses in your niche, now might be the perfect time to start!
+If you think gift guides might be the perfect fit for your business (especially with a major gifting occasion coming up) start with this guide on how to get your products placed in other guides—and even if you’re not working with other businesses in your niche, now might be the perfect time to start!

 4. Create collaborative product lines